 What symbolizes strength training and fitness better than the humble dumbbell?

 This simple but effective free weight is great for getting us in shape, but what about their shape?
 Does the shape of the dumbbell actually matter?
-Is dumbbell design as dumb as their name suggests, or are they the perfect example of intelligent design?
+Is dumbbell design as dumb as the name suggests, or is it the perfect example of intelligent engineering?

-Today, we’re exploring the differences between the three most common dumbbell shapes to determine whether or not they have an impact on your workout.
-We’ll also take a look at the benefits and drawbacks of each type of dumbbell, so you can choose the right dumbbell shape for your fitness needs and for your home gym.
+Today, we’re exploring the differences between the three most common dumbbell shapes to determine whether or not they can have an impact on your workout.
+We’ll also take a look at the benefits and drawbacks of each type of dumbbell, so you can choose the right dumbbell shape for your fitness needs and preferences.

 RELATED: Buying Dumbbells: How To Get The Most For Your Money